 The funny thing is that despite being an essential element of a website, the footer isn’t generally given much attention.
 That’s a pity because together with the header, the footer can be found on almost every page of a website.

-However, before talking about how this lowest row of your website layout can get you higher in SERPs, let’s take a look at some dos and don’ts of website footer design: here are two website footer examples.
+However, before discussing how this lowest row of your website layout can get you higher in SERPs, let’s look at some dos and don’ts of website footer design: here are two website footer examples.

 Example of Good Website Footer

 Why is it a good example of a website footer?
 Mostly because it:

 - contains only important information like contact details, sitemap, and offered services

 - groups the links into narrow categories for easy navigation